simonseyock/uprocess/README.md

 ----------

 We found other preprocessors which where broken and others which seemed way to complex to be sure what they do.
 We wanted to use a preprocessor which works and which is easy to understand.
 It should be **very** clear what it does and what it doesn't (i.e. it should do exactly what is said about it and the code should be clear).
+We will appreciate it if you inform us about any behaviour inconsistent with documentation.

 Commands